-In-ears or earbuds can be a lot more portable than bulky over-ears and help passively block out background noise for those on the go.
-They can be great to use at the gym and are easy to toss into your pocket when you get off the bus or arrive at the office.
+In-ears or earbuds can be much more portable than bulky over-ears and help passively block out background noise for those on the go.
+They can be great at the gym and are easy to toss into your pocket when you get off the bus or arrive at the office.
 While earbuds technically rest at the edge of the ear canal and in-ears have barrel-shaped tips inserted deep into the ear, people often use the two terms interchangeably.
 In-ears tend to be more common, though some people find them uncomfortable and prefer the less intrusive fit of earbuds.

 If you still want a premium design but don't want to pay top dollar, try the Apple AirPods Pro (2nd generation) Truly Wireless.
 Like their predecessor, the Apple AirPods Pro Truly Wireless, they've got a few features you won't find anywhere else on this list, like an H2 chip for seamless pairing with devices in your Apple ecosystem and Spatial Audio for a more immersive audio experience.
 While their ANC isn't on par with the Bose QuietComfort Earbuds II Truly Wireless, they still do an excellent job of tackling hard-to-block noise like rumbly plane engines, as well as ambient chatter.
 With their ANC on, they last just under six hours continuously, though their case holds four extra charges if you need it.

 If you're looking for wired in-ears with high sound quality, the MOONDROP Aria are the best in-ear monitors (IEMs) we've tested.
 They aren't customizable in the same way as the Anker Soundcore Space A40 Truly Wireless, and they lack features like ANC and even a mic, although you can purchase an audio cable with an in-line mic separately.
-However, their fairly neutral sound profile makes them well-suited for different audio content, making them a solid choice if you care about sound quality.
+However, their reasonably neutral sound profile makes them well-suited for different audio content, making them a solid choice if you care about sound quality.
 There's a touch of extra high-bass to add warmth to mixes, while vocals and lead instruments sound clear and present.
 Even though they have a metal chassis, which can feel a bit heavy compared to other picks on this list, they come with a more durable hard case to help protect them when you're on the go.

 These comfortable headphones have a detachable audio cable design which helps eliminate audio lag.
 Unfortunately, while they have a good build quality out of the box, users have reported several issues with their design.
-It includes the audio cable's nylon wrapping fraying and curling, loose connectors, and paint chipping off the buds.
+It includes the audio cable's nylon wrap fraying and curling, loose connectors, and paint chipping off the buds.

 Jan 24, 2023: We've added the Jaybird Vista 2 Truly Wireless to Notable Mentions.
 We've also made minor revisions to the text to ensure its accuracy and quality.